 She looked into CBD after being prescribed other medications that had ill side effects.
 She decided to start with a CBD-infused drink.

-“You don’t feel anything, no magical change in attitude or internal feelings – at first,” Bilski recently told American Military News.
+“You don’t feel anything, no magical change in attitude or internal feelings – at first,” Bilski told American Military News.
 “The changes are more noticed as after thoughts or random in the moments where you question why you’re suddenly feeling so good.”

 “I think it took me a couple days before I noticed,” she continued.
 “I noticeably felt less pain in my joints and was able to get up and move around a lot more, not to mention the increased amount of energy I had, as well as motivation to do things.”